 Setting aside the joys of working from home and not having to commute, workers collaborating remotely have to deal with a lot of extra pain.
 The added pressure it places on their shoulders comes from the difficulty of creating immediate, visible value from afar.
 They struggle to be more "present" to their colleagues via the communication channels available to them — sometimes unsuccessfully.

-It's important to realize the extra pressure remote workers feel when you converse with them.
+It's important to realize the extra pressure remote workers feel when you converse with them, and why remote work is important in the first place.
 Sometimes, jokes about "laziness" or how many hours they "actually" work can hit a nerve, and careless statements regarding work may cause a lot more harm than you think.

 For optimal remote collaboration, here are five specific sentences to stay away from:

 1. "I tried to contact you, but I couldn't wait for you to get back to me."

 Possibly the biggest fear of your remote colleague is missing out on urgent tasks and direction-changing meetings that impact the work already being done.
 Saying something like the above hits home for an insecure remote worker already trying to compensate for not seeing people face-to-face.
 Especially if he is in a different time zone!
 It's tantamount to saying, "I Skyped you and emailed you (at midnight in your time zone) but since you never got back to me (because you were sleeping), I had to go ahead without you."
 This might be inevitable in a fast-paced business, but don't make a habit of leaving your remote workers out — especially on tasks they might want to be involved with.

 2. "Oh sorry, that decision was already made last week."